 An introduction to the theory of database and file structures with an emphasis on general principles and algorithmic issues as well as a conceptual overview of the design, construction and maintenance of database and file processing systems.
-After the various models are considered, specific attention is given to advanced topics such as data integrity, optimization and distributed environments.
+After the various models are considered, specific attention is given to advanced topics such as data integrity, optimization, and distributed environments.
+This course may be used to fulfill the writing application course requirement with additional prerequisites including CS 4294 and department approval.

-4320 Software Engineering (3-3-0)
+4319 Data Mining and Warehouses (3-3-0)

-Prerequisite: CS 3320
+Prerequisite: CS 3304.